Exam Nerves – and how to help

 Tips to support your children through their exams

 There are lots of times in life when we are facing big stressful events.
-Having exam nerves is no different.
-It is a big stressful event in their life.
-And a time when they are judged often totally just by their ability.
+Having exams is no different.
+It is a big stressful event in their life and maybe yours as well.
+A time when often children feel they are judged just by their ability.
+The thing is exams do not define who they are and if they should fail their exams it does not make them a failure.
+Generally in life you learn more when things go wrong than when they go right!

 Try to get your kids to shift their thinking